The Partition-Frequency Enumeration Matrix: Concluding Remarks

 \subsection{Acknowledgments}

 We thank Alan Sokal for bringing some references to our attention.
 Part of this work was done when the second named author was visiting the School of Physical Sciences (SPS), Jawaharlal Nehru University, Delhi.
+We thank the anonymous referee for many helpful suggestions.